githubtraining/training-manual/docs/01_getting_ready_for_class.md

 If you already have an account, verify that you can visit github.com within your organization's network.

 GitHub is designed to run on the current versions of all major browsers.
-In particular, if you use Microsoft's Internet Explorer (IE), you must be using the latest version.
 Take a look at our list of [supported browsers](https://help.github.com/articles/supported-browsers/).

 ### Step 2: Install Git